Free Consultation

 • There is a lodgement fee.
 This is calculated by multiplying the standard SGC lodgement fee by the total number of employees, by the total number of lodgements.
 If you have 10 employees and you paid your superannuation late for four quarters, you would be charged 40 lodgement fees.

 • The new superannuation amount payable is calculated.
 As Super was not paid on time, you no longer have the luxury of paying on OTE (see above).
-Super is now calculated at 9.5% of total salaries and wages paid to the employee.
+Super is now calculated at the current rate of total salaries and wages paid to the employee (not just Ordinary Times Earnings).
+This could mean that super is now paid on overtime where it was not previously.

 • Interest is charged on the overdue amount accrued at the ATO interest rate calculated daily.